karvounis/message-bird/README.md

 That results in a message pushed into the Redis queue, waiting to be picked up by a worker.
 5. Now, you need to instantiate a worker in order to start sending messages to MessageBird.
 You can execute `docker exec -it messagebird_php_1 php /usr/share/nginx/html/workers/MessageBirdWorker.php`.
 This command starts a worker with an interactive shell.
+You can instantiate as many as you want.
+The throughput is 1 call/second.

 ## How it works